cameraui/docs/automations/index.md

 - **Image input.** Load an image (from a URL, a variable, or an upload) for an action to use.
 - **Output.** Collect results to view after the flow runs.

+## Passing values between steps

+Steps hand values to each other through **variables**.
+A node that produces something offers **Add output variable** in its settings: give it a name, and every step wired after it can use that value. **Variables** on a step lists what is available to it, so if a field says nothing is there, the node it should come from is not connected yet.

+Write a variable as `{{name}}` wherever a field takes text, for example a notification body that greets the person the camera recognized.
+Fields that only take one value, like a sensor value or a condition, let you pick the variable from a list instead of typing it.

+Two things help when a flow grows. **Set variable** stores a value for later, useful when you need it several steps down.
+And **Alias** on a node puts a prefix in front of its output variables, so `result` from two different plugins becomes `cam1.result` and `cam2.result` instead of clashing.

+A misspelled name is caught on save, with **Unknown variable** naming the one it could not resolve.

 ## Options and running

-In the toolbar you can name the flow, turn it **Enabled** on or off, and set two behaviours:
+In the toolbar you can name the flow, turn it **Enabled** on or off, and set two behaviors:

 - **Ignore repeated events**, so a burst of triggers runs the flow once.
 - **Wait for completion**, so a new trigger waits until the current run finishes.